 Revised & Approved: November 15, 2007

 Revised & Approved: December 15, 2009

 Revised & Approved: October 18, 2011

 Pharmaceutical and medical device representatives have an interest in making health care professionals aware of their products and new product developments.
 While interactions with sales representatives have a legitimate purpose, it is essential that information provided by these individuals is free of bias and financial inducements that might unduly influence medical decision making.
 The purpose of this policy is to define ethical standards for interacting with pharmaceutical and medical device manufacturers.

 For purposes of this Policy, “medical device” is defined broadly to include medical devices, implants and other medical care related products and services.

-3) Pharmaceutical/medical device manufacturers may only provide unrestricted educational grants to a central fund with the approval of the Department Chair, Program Director or their respective designees.
-The fund is independent of any industry input or control.
+3) Pharmaceutical/medical device manufacturers may only provide unrestricted educational grants to a central fund with the approval of the Department Chair, Program Director or the representative designees.
+The fund is independent of any industry input or control

-4) When industry provides support of CME-accredited educational activities, additional CME guidelines and procedures for commercial support of educational activities must be followed.
-Up-to-date versions of these standards can be found at the CME web site (http://cme.wustl.edu).
-University resources including campus mail, e-mail or other official means of communication should not be used to announce or publicize industry-sponsored or co-sponsored events:
+When industry provides support of CME accredited educational activities, additional CME guidelines and procedures for commercial support of educational activities must be followed.
+Up-to-date versions of these standards can be found at the CME web site (http://cme.wustl.edu)

 - The content of the educational program and related materials must be under the exclusive control of WUSM.